 This committee furthers the actuarial profession's involvement in policy issues related to state regulation of health insurance and other health actuarial issues at the state level.
-The committee works primirily through interstate associations such as the National Association of Insurance Commissioners but also provides assistance directly to states when appropriate.
-The committee coordinates closely with the Federal Health Committee to assure appropriate Academy involvement in health-related issues at all levels of government
+The committee works primarily through interstate associations such as the National Association of Insurance Commissioners but also provides assistance directly to states when appropriate.
+The committee coordinates closely with the Federal Health Committee to ensure appropriate Academy involvement in health-related issues at all levels of government.

-Peter L. Perkins, Champerson
+Peter L. Perkins, Champerson Donna C. Novak, Une Champerson